armagellan/gazovik/README.md

 # Gazovik
 ## Theme for Gazovik

-This folder contains the aeromax theme files.
+This folder contains the gazovik theme files.

 Tree catalogs & files:
 * framework-customizations/ (this folder with plugin Unison)